e5k/IAVCEI-SA2025/docs/index.md

+---
+title: Program for the 2025 IAVCEI SA
+description: The program for the 2025 IAVCEI Scientific Assembly in Geneva, Switzerland, including scientific sessions, keynote talks, workshops, and social events.
+---

 ![Iavcei](img/IAVCEI2025_Banner.png){ width='100%'}

-# **IAVCEI 2025 Scientific Assembly**: The energies of magma: From volcanic eruptions and mineral resources to geothermal production and sustainability
+# **IAVCEI 2025 Scientific Assembly**

+## The energies of magma: From volcanic eruptions and mineral resources to geothermal production and sustainability

+---

 Welcome to the scientific program of the 2025 IAVCEI Scientific Assembly.
 This website hopefully contains all the information for you to get the most of the conference.

+---

 ### [Scientific program](program.md)